JESUS PLUS NOTHING SAVES YOU

 "For the grace of God has appeared, bringing salvation to all people, instructing us to deny ungodliness and worldly desires and to live sensibly, righteously, and in a godly manner in the present age, looking for the blessed hope and the appearing of the glory of our great God and Savior, Christ Jesus, who gave Himself for us to redeem us from every lawless deed, and to purify for Himself a people for His own possession, eager for good deeds" (Titus 2: 11-14).

-• Reconciled to God By His Mediation
+Reconciled to God by His Mediation

 "Now all these things are from God, who reconciled us to Himself through Christ and gave us the ministry of reconciliation, namely, that God was in Christ reconciling the world to Himself" (2 Corinthians 5:18).

-• Eternally Secure By His Promises
+Eternally Secure by His Promises

 "Everything that the Father gives Me will come to Me, and the one who comes to Me I certainly will not cast out.
 For I have come down from heaven, not to do My own will, but the will of Him who sent Me.
 And this is the will of Him who sent Me, that of everything that He has given Me I will lose nothing, but will raise it up on the last day" (John 6:37-39).

-Only Jesus Plus Nothing Saves You!
+Only Jesus, Plus Nothing, Saves You!

-Our emphasis is that only Jesus plus nothing can save and rescue you from God’s wrath and righteousness judgment.
+Our emphasis, based on God-given revelation, is that only Jesus plus nothing else can save and rescue you from God’s wrath and righteousness judgment.
 So why is Jesus Christ the only way to be saved from God’s wrath?
 Why can’t other religious leaders like Confucius, Mohammed, Buddha, Krishna, Allah, etc. save us?
 Isn’t it shallow thinking or dogmatic to say Jesus is the only way to God?
 Some will say this is a narrow approach and that all roads lead to God.
 Is that true?
 Are there many truths leading to your Salvation?
 These are good questions and need to be answered.
 The answer is straightforward.
 Jesus Christ is the only way (path, road, access) to God the Father because He is God the Son, the second person of the Holy Trinity.

 Jesus is God the Great "I Am"

-“I AM” may easily escape our attention, but we should note that these are the same words and construction as Jesus used in the gospel of John and for which the Jews sought to stone Him for claiming to be God!
+“I AM” may easily escape our attention, but we should note that these are the same words and construction that Jesus used in the gospel of John and for which the Jews sought to stone Him for claiming to be God!
 Thus, in Judaism, “I AM” is unquestionably understood as a name for God.
 Whenever Jesus made an “I am” statement in which He claimed attributes of deity, He was identifying Himself as God and that's why they crucified Him.

-I, I alone, Am the one who wipes out your wrongdoings for My own sake, And I will not remember your sins" (Isaiah 43:25).
+“I, I alone, Am the one who wipes out your wrongdoings for My own sake, And I will not remember your sins" (Isaiah 43:25).

 I Am in Greek is ego eimi, which is a claim to deity.
 When it is said twice it is for emphasis, I Am God, I Am God!
 In both cases, it is an emphatic statement about who God is and His uniqueness in all of existence, as the creator of everything in heaven and on earth.